The Best Razors For Sensitive Skin

 Plus, you won’t have to apply extra pressure because the handle is already weighted properly.

-Admittedly, these razors are more expensive than most disposable razors, but since they’re of superior quality, you should be able to get more shaves out of a single razor than you would with less expensive alternatives.
+Admittedly, these best razors for sensitive skin are more expensive than most disposable razors, but since they’re of superior quality, you should be able to get more shaves out of a single razor than you would with less expensive alternatives.

 Best Electric Razors

 It’s amazing to think that the safety razor was once considered revolutionary in the world of shaving.
 Today’s men can practically shave with their eyes closed.
 Technology has advanced so far, that shaving at home is not only possible, but hardly even a chore.
 Electric razors are perfect for men with sensitive skin because they function a lot more like scissors than knives.
 In that sense, they’re far less likely to irritate your skin even if they usually don’t get as close as traditional safety or cartridge razors can.